zlabjp/nghttpx-ingress-lb/examples/custom-configuration/README.md

 ```

 ```
-$ kubectl create -f nghttpx-ingress-lb-conf.yaml
+$ kubectl create -f conf.yaml
 ```

-Pass `--nghttpx-configmap=default/nghttpx-ingress-lb-conf` to
+Pass `--nghttpx-configmap=default/nghttpx-ingress-lb` to
-nghttpx-ingress-controller to tell the lb Configmap name.
+nghttpx-ingress-controller to tell the lb ConfigMap name.

-If the Configmap it is updated, nghttpx will be reloaded with the new
+If the ConfigMap it is updated, nghttpx will be reloaded with the new
 configuration.